buijoe123145/Plant-diseases-dectection/README.md

 # Plant-diseases-dectection
 ### Start and Run
 This is a web app of trained model for predicting plant diseases by using image of the leaf.
-If you want to run this correctly, you must first run the .ipynb file to create and save the model and then run the command below
+If you want to run this correctly, you must run the "Plant diseases prediction.ipynb" file first to create and save the model and then run the command below
 ```bash
 streamlit run main.py
 ```

 ### Note
-If you guys want to know how to build the model, you can check out the .ipynb file in this repo.
+If you guys want to know how to build the model, you can check out the "Plant diseases prediction.ipynb" file in this repo.